 Playing The Video

-At the bottom right of the above picture, There is a hyperlinked caption.
-Click on it to play the video.
-(The record generated by zoom is corrupted beginning from 7:30, but luckly we catched a good part).
+Here.
+The record generated by zoom is corrupted beginning from 7:30, but luckly we catched a good part.

 In Brief